San Francisco

 Babies and Children

-Manual Osteopathic Techniques used at SF Integrative Health:
+Manual Techniques used at SF Integrative Health:

-Craniosacral Osteopathy
+Craniosacral Techniques

-Craniosacral Osteopathy is a subtle hands-on approach that restores the movement of the cranial bones and the sacrum in order to achieve optimal mobility and function throughout the body.
+Craniosacral therapy is a subtle hands-on approach that restores the movement of the cranial bones and the sacrum in order to achieve optimal mobility and function throughout the body.
 Julie can feel and restore the natural rhythm of the nervous system that is transferred to the skull, spine, sacrum and all other parts of the body.
 She does so by carefully releasing the cranial membranes and the fluid that surrounds, protects and nourishes the brain and spinal cord.
 She also releases restricted muscles, bones and nerves from the base of the skull down the spine and sacrum to relieve deep tension and pain caused by compressions along the way.

 Visceral Manipulation